Searching for long time scales without fine tuning: Setup

 \section{Setup}

-The problem of characterizing time scales in fully nonlinear neural networks---or any high dimensional dynamical system---is very challenging.
-To make progress, we follow the example of Ref~\cite{seung_how_1996} and consider the case of linear networks.
+The problem of characterizing time scales in fully nonlinear neural networks (or any high dimensional dynamical system) is very challenging.
+To make progress, we follow the example of Ref.~\cite{seung_how_1996} and consider the case of linear networks, as to approximate the dynamics near fixed points.
 For linear systems, time scales are related to the eigenvalues of the dynamical matrix that embodies the pattern of synaptic connectivity.
 The question of whether behavior is generic can be made precise by drawing these matrices at random from some probability distribution, connecting with the large literature on random matrix theory \cite{livan_introduction_2018,marino_number_2016}.
 Importantly, we expect that some behaviors in these ensembles of networks become sharp as the networks become large, a result which has been exploited in thinking about problems ranging from energy levels of quantum systems~\cite{wigner_on_1951} to ecology~\cite{may_will_1972} and finance~\cite{bouchaud_theory_2003}.

-Concretely, we represent the activity each neuron $i = 1, 2, \cdots , N$ by a continuous variable $x_i$, which we might think of as a smoothed version of the sequence of action potentials, and assume a linear dynamics \beq \dot{x_i} = - x_i + M_{ij} x_j + \eta_i(t)\,\mbox{.} \eeq If the neurons were unconnected ($M=0$), their activity $x$ would relax exponentially on a time scale which we choose as our unit of time.
+Concretely, we represent the activity each neuron $i = 1, 2, \cdots , N$ by a continuous variable $x_i$, which we might think of as a smoothed version of the sequence of action potentials, and assume a linear dynamics \beq \dot{x_i} = - x_i + \sum_j M_{ij} x_j + \eta_i(t)\,\mbox{.} \eeq {See Fig.~\ref{fig:setup}(a) for schematics.
+For simplicity, we assume the interaction matrix (i.e. the synaptic strength) $\bm{M}$ is symmetric, i.e. $M_{ij} = M_{ji}$ (see Sec.~\ref{sec:sym_vs_general_m} and Appendix E for discussions on general $\bm M$ without symmetry constraint).
+If the neurons were unconnected ($\bm{M}=0$), their activity $x$ would relax exponentially on a time scale which we choose as our unit of time.
 In what follows it will be important to imagine that the system is driven, at least weakly, and we take these driving terms to be independent in each cell and uncorrelated in time, where $\langle \eta_i(t) \rangle = 0$ and

 The choice of white noise is conventional, but also important because we want to understand how time scales emerge from the network dynamics rather than being imposed upon the network by outside inputs.